COVID-19 Info for Families

 What will child care look like when programs reopen and what are the risks?

 The need for partnership between providers and families has never been more important.
 Parents, educators, and children must all rely on each other to stay well.
 Most parents, like most staff, will have mixed feelings about sending their child to care.
 Please talk with your provider, ask them how they are working to keep your child healthy and safe.
 City funded early care and education programs are provided training and technical assistance to support their practice and follow the protocols designed to keep children and educators healthy.
+For more information on the creative ways early educators are incorporating health and safety practices into their programs visit our ECE Reopening Tips page or check out our blog.

 Each parent or guardian must determine if they are willing to take the risk of enrolling their child in childcare, including if additional precautions are needed to protect the health of their child and others in the household.
 They should particularly consider the risks to household members who are adults 60 years or older, or anyone who has an underlying medical condition.
 Parents and guardians may want to discuss these risks and their concerns with their pediatrician or other health care provider.
 More information about COVID-19, MIS-C, and those at higher risk for serious illness is available on the Centers for Disease Control and Prevention website at https://www.cdc.gov/coronavirus/2019-ncov/.